uhasker/getting-things-done-in-next-js/src/chapter5/01-react-components.md

 Now comes the interesting part about React.
 In terms of implementation, a component is just a _regular JavaScript function_ that takes the _data it should render as input_ and returns the _UI representation of the data as output_.

-Here is an example of how the first Task component could look like:
+Here is an example of how the a `Task` component could look like:

 ```jsx
 function Task({ title, description }: { title: string, description: string }) {